MalteIwanicki/my_python_examples/README.md

 # my_python_examples
-Here are some python examples i created
+Here are some python examples I created to explain basics others.